iTalantaAcademy-kakuma-1/Group4_Rebuild/planning/Backlog.md

 - As the owner i would like to display some of programming languages supported by my platform so that my users would know what languages my platform supports.
-- As the owner i would to link my social media contacts on all the pages of the platform so that my users could contact me through them when necessary.
+- As the owner i would to have a navigation bar with links to my social media contacts on all the pages of the platform so that my users could contact me through them when necessary.